samuelburbulla/samuelburbulla.github.io/_pages/about.md

   - /about.html
 ---

-I am Samuel, an applied mathematician with a PhD in mathematical modeling and numerical simulation who is enthusiastic about everything that makes machines intelligent!

-I joined Google in January 2025 and have been part of the ML Red Team.
+I’m Samuel, an applied mathematician protecting Google’s AI systems as part of the ML Red Team (since January 2025).

-With the rest of my time, I enjoy traveling and hiking the Alps with my wife, and playing drums or guitar!
+In my free time I love exploring the Alps with my wife or jamming on drums and guitar!

 ## Curriculum Vitae

-Education
+### Education
----
 * Dr. rer. nat. (summa cum laude), University of Stuttgart, 2023
   * Faculty of Mathematics and Physics
   * Cluster of Excellence Simulation Technology (SimTech)